 “Hey, could you design a widget for us?”

-The request came through I’ll-never-know-precisely-what company channels at BusinessWeek, where I was just digging into my first job in The Big City, a fresh staffer looking to make a mark.
-Apple was working on these “widget” things for their next OS.
+The request came through I’ll-never-know-precisely-what company channels at BusinessWeek, where I was just settling into my first job in The Big City, a fresh staffer looking to make a mark.
+Apple was working on these “widget” things for their next OS release.
 They were going to show them off at their annual developer conference.
-Could we please build one in a hurry?
+Could we please build one, in a hurry?
 Oh, and Steve Jobs would probably be approving this personally, since it might be going into his keynote.
 So, you know, get busy.
 And make it great.

 Skip ahead a bit…

 Have you ever been backslapped?
 I mean like really pop-your-eyeballs-open, jolt-your-neck backslapped?
 That’s what happened to me as I stood next to my boss’s boss as she watched the video from Steve’s keynote.
 Jobs briefly demoed our widget and quickly moved on to one from a competitor.
 But as he started describing it he quickly added, “It doesn’t look as nice as BusinessWeek’s…” BACKSLAP!

 And just like that, I started getting more meeting invites.

 I know it might sound trivial—tangential contact at best.
 But in Steve’s uniquely irascible way, he helped give my career a little nudge by noticing the details in my work.
 And for that I’ll always be grateful.